willisc7/ohmyzsh-google-cloudshell/README.md

 fi
 EOF
 ```
-2. Close the cloudshell instance and reopen it
+2. Close the cloudshell instance and reopen it.
+This will install zsh and ohmyzsh and change your default shell to zsh.
+Since zsh will now be the default, `.bashrc` shouldn't be invoked again.
 3. Run `gcloud config set project PROJECT_ID`
     * I tried getting around this by putting `DEVSHELL_PROJECT_ID=$(bash -c "echo $DEVSHELL_PROJECT_ID")` into `.zshenv` but that doesnt update automatically for some reason if you open another cloudshell under another project.